Tesla Vision Update:

 Safety is at the core of our design and engineering decisions.
 In 2021, we began our transition to Tesla Vision by removing radar from Model 3 and Model Y, followed by Model S and Model X in 2022.
 Today, in most regions around the globe, these vehicles now rely on Tesla Vision, our camera-based Autopilot system.

-Today, we are taking the next step in Tesla Vision by removing ultrasonic sensors (USS) from Model 3 and Model Y. We will continue this rollout with Model 3 and Model Y, globally, over the next few months, followed by Model S and Model X throughout 2023.
+In 2022 we took the next step in Tesla Vision by removing ultrasonic sensors (USS) from Model 3 and Model Y for most global markets, followed by all Model S and Model X in 2023.

-For a short period of time during this transition, Tesla Vision vehicles that are not equipped with USS will be delivered with some features temporarily limited or inactive, including:
+For a period of time during this transition, Tesla Vision vehicles that are not equipped with USS will be delivered with some features limited or inactive, including:

 - Autopark: automatically maneuvers into parallel or perpendicular parking spaces.